-- values contains all k nonzero values, column by column (first all nonzero values from the first column, from top to bottom, then from the second column, and so on). - rowIndices contains k integers, one for each element of the values array, telling which row that element is located in. - columnPositions always contains n + 1 elements one for each column, and one additional element.
+- values contains all k nonzero values, column by column (first all nonzero values from the first column, from top to bottom, then from the second column, and so on). - rowIndices contains k integers, one for each element of the values array, telling which row that element is located in. - columnPositions always contains n+1 elements one for each column, and one additional element.
 Each entry contains an index into the two other arrays, which tells where the values of the corresponding column start.
-The last element contains k, which in effect tells us the last valid index into the two other arrays (namely k 1).
-Thus, the indices of the elements of column i are rowIndices[i] through rowIndices[i+1] 1.
+The last element contains k, which in effect tells us the last valid index into the two other arrays (namely k - 1).
+Thus, the indices (into values and rowIndices) of the elements of column i are columnPositions[i] through columnPositions[i+1]-1.